microsoft/ivy/doc/examples/testing/specification.md

     > protocol.async()
     < intf.recv(63393)

-The tester is calling `intf.send` and `prococol.async` uniformly at random (with a probaility of 0.5 for each).
+The tester is calling `intf.send` and `protocol.async` uniformly at random (with a probability of 0.5 for each).
 We can see that some packets (for example the first) are dropped.

 Let's put a bug in the protocol to see what happens.
 The action